Zimbra/zm-zimlet-guide/README.md

 On Your Network:  https://192.168.1.100:8081/index.js
 ```

 Visit https://localhost:8081/index.js in your browser and accept the self-signed certificate.
-The index.js is a packed version of the `mytest` Zimlet you just created.
-At the end of this article there is a chapter that explains how to use a valid SSL certificate.
+The index.js is a packed version of the `MyTest Zimlet`.
+More information about using SSL certificates can be found below.

+Have you already used Zimlet Cli in the past?
+Make sure to update it using `sudo npm install -g @zimbra/zimlet-cli`.
+You can check your version using `zimlet --version`.
+You will need version `12.8.0` of Zimlet Cli for this Zimlet to work.

-## Sideload the mytest Zimlet
+## Sideload the MyTest Zimlet

 Log on to your Zimbra development server and make sure that you are seeing the modern UI.
-Then append `/sdk/zimlets` to the URL.
+Then click the Jigsaw puzzle icon and Zimlets Sideloader.
+If you are not seeing the Zimlet Sideloader menu.
+You have to run `apt/yum install zimbra-zimlet-sideloader` on your Zimbra server and enable the Sideloader Zimlet in your Class of Service.

 > ![](screenshots/03-Sideload.png)
 *Sideload the `mytest` Zimlet by clicking Load Zimlet.
 The Zimlet is now added to the Zimbra UI in real-time.
 No reload is necessary.*